 Base Fee.
 This is the base rate for the size dumpster you rent out.
 These rates don’t change very much, and are the bottom rate, but not the final cost of renting a dumpster.

 Permit (if applicable).
 If you are parking a dumpster bin on the street throughout the duration of your project, you may need to get a permit from your local municipality.
-Almost all dumpster service companies provide this service for you so you don’t have to worry about it.
+Almost all dumpster rental service companies provide this service for you so you don’t have to worry about it.
 However, it’s important to know that you could get fines if you don’t have a permit so ask the company you are renting from to be safe.

 Forest Lake Permit Office – Check here for your dumpster rental permit requirements for Forest Lake, MN.